YuMao233/vue-multi-store/README.md

 ## Conclusion

-From the above code, we can conclude that the subcomponent will get a `Ref<UserInfo | undefined>`.
-This data will be changed responsively due to changes in other components, so it can be applied to many scenarios, such as subcomponents and sibling components.
-Even the data of the parent component is shared.
+From the above code, we can conclude that the child component will receive a `Ref<UserInfo | undefined>`, which will be updated reactively when other components modify it.
+Therefore, it can be applied to many scenarios, such as sharing data between child components, sibling components, or even parent components.

-It is used to decouple the high coupling between parent, child, and sibling components, so that multiple Vue components no longer rely on props to pass values to each other, resulting in deep binding.
-Everyone depends on this global "state" and also implements responsiveness.
-Synchronous updates can effectively solve the problem of high coupling between components.
+It helps decouple the high-coupling relationships between parent, child, and sibling components, eliminates the need for deep binding caused by props passing between components, and allows them to depend on this global "state" together, achieving reactive synchronization updates.
+This effectively solves the problem of high coupling between components.

 ![image](./docs/examples_1.png)

-## shortcoming
+## Disadvantages

-Violating the principle of single data flow of Vue3, it may cause some confusion over time.
-This is because the main design inspiration comes from Redis, which is often used by back-end development to achieve data sharing.
+It violates the principle of one-way data flow in Vue3, and over time it may cause some confusion.
+The main design inspiration here comes from Redis, which is often used in backend development for data sharing.

-## Memory recycling processing
+## Memory Recycle Handling

-As you can see, there are various "states" with UID=1 and UID=2 that persist, but some data must be recycled when they are no longer needed.
+As you can see, various "states" with `UID=1` and `UID=2` persist, but some data is no longer needed and should be recycled.

-Thanks to the combined API, we implement calculation based on references, and release related instances based on the reference number box after the component is destroyed.
+Thanks to the Composition API, we have implemented calculation based on references, and when the component is destroyed, we release the relevant instances based on the reference count.